Definable convolution and idempotent Keisler measures II: Constructing minimal left ideals

 So $K_{I} = I/(u*I)$, and the quotient of any Hausdorff space by a continuous finite group action remains Hausdorff.
 Hence $K_{I}$ is Hausdorff.

 (2) The conditions (i) and (ii) of CIG2 hold since every type in the minimal left ideal $I$ is definable, as in the proof of Lemma \ref{def:ellis}(1).
-And as each $\sim$-class is closed in $I$ and there are only finitely many $\sim$-classes, then every $\sim$-class is also open in $I$, hence the quotient topology on $K_I$ is discrete. \end{proof}
+Let $u \in I$ be an idempotent.
+Arguing as in (1) we get $K_I = I/\left(u \ast I \right)$.
+The right action of the group $u \ast I$ on $I$ is continuous on the right, and by the assumption and Lemma \ref{lem: right cont for def meas} it is also continuous on the left, hence continuous by the Ellis' joint continuity theorem (Fact \ref{Ellis:2}).
+Thus $I / \left( u \ast I \right)$ is Hausdorff, as the quotient of a Hausdorff space by the continuous action of a compact group. \end{proof}

 The next fact follows directly from the definitions and Fact \ref{Ellis:2}.

 \begin{remark} If $\left( S_{x}^{\dagger}(\mathcal{G},G), \ast \right)$ is CIG2, then it is CIG1.
 Moreover, if $I$ is a minimal left ideal of $\left( S_{x}^{\dagger}(\mathcal{G},G), \ast \right)$ witnessing CIG2, then for any idempotent $u \in I$, $u * I$ is a compact group with the induced topology.
 Thus for every idempotent $u$ in $I$, the measure $\mu_{u *I}$ is well-defined. \end{remark}